Claim: Forty Marines rescued children from a Pentagon daycare facility on 9/11, then enclosed them in a protective corral of cribs.

 The tale about 40 Marines charging to the rescue (which began its online life in September 2008), possibly resulted

-from a mishearing, misunderstanding, or just plain exaggeration of the actions taken that day by rangers from the National Park Service to protect a group that had on its own evacuated from the Pentagon's daycare facility to a grass field some distance away.
-Seven park rangers were dispatched to assist the group, reaching it at approximately noon.
+from a mishearing, misunderstanding, or just plain exaggeration of the actions taken that day by Army colonel Dave Komar and his staff and rangers from the National Park Service to assist and protect those who had evacuated children from the Pentagon's daycare facility.
+Seven park rangers were dispatched to assist the group of evacuees, reaching it at approximately noon.
 Once there, the park rangers set up a protective perimeter around the children and blocked one lane of westbound traffic on the George Washington Memorial Parkway to increase safety.
 They then persuaded the driver of an empty tour bus to help transport the kids to a Virginia Department of Transportation (DoT) facility where they could better watch over and care for the tots until parents came to claim their children.

 The park rangers did not magically appear just as the youngsters needed to be moved from the threatened daycare (they joined up with the evacuated group a couple of hours after it reached the open field), nor did they cart heavy cribs full of kids out of a building, nor did they form a ring of cribs "like the covered wagons in the West" and then stand guard outside it to keep the children from getting loose.
 However, they were involved in protecting a group of children moved from a daycare after the attack, with this protection involving (at least at one point) the establishment of a protective perimeter around their small charges.
 It's enough of a similarity to have potentially served as the kernel for the much embellished tale involving 40 Marines and a ring of baby cribs.